-Most older coconuts also contain coconut water.
+Most old coconuts also contain coconut water.
 You can often drink it and it can be very tasty.
-But you have to know which ones you can drink, as the water in very old coconuts tends to get acidic and doesn’t taste good.
+But you have to know which ones you can drink.
+This is because the water in very old coconuts can get acidic which isn’t good.

-Also, coconut water from young green coconuts is much more nutritious than water from mature, brown coconuts.
+Also, coconut water from young green coconuts is much more nutritious than water from mature coconuts.

 Coconut water kefir

-Coconut water and water grains are used to make a healthy fermented beverage that contains good bacteria and enzymes.
+Coconut water and water grains make a healthy fermented beverage that is rich in good bacteria and enzymes.

 You might know regular water kefir, but you can also use coconut water instead of regular water to increase the nutritional benefits and taste.

-There is also coconut milk kefir, which I will talk about in a bit.
+There is also coconut milk kefir, which you can read more about further down in this article.

 Young coconut meat

-The meat of young coconuts has a jelly-like consistency.
-You can scoop it out of the shell and eat it as is, or use it in desserts and other dishes.
+You can scoop it out of the shell and eat it or use it in desserts and other dishes.
 Some people feed it to their babies as it’s very healthy, easy to eat and babies love it.

-Young coconut meat is also used to make raw coconut yoghurt.
-Probiotics and coconut water are added to help with the fermentation process.
+You can also use young coconut meat to make raw coconut yoghurt.
+All you need are probiotics and coconut water to help with the fermentation process.

-Coconut meat is used to make coconut products such as coconut milk, coconut oil, shredded coconut, coconut ice-cream, coconut yoghurt, coconut kefir and coconut flour.
+Coconut meat is the base for many healthy coconut products such as coconut milk, coconut oil, shredded coconut, coconut ice-cream, coconut yoghurt, coconut kefir and coconut flour.

-Coconut milk isn’t actually found inside the coconut, but is made from grated coconut meat and added water.
-It’s a traditional homemade drink in many tropical countries.
+This white liquid isn’t actually found inside the coconut, but is made from grated coconut meat and water.

-Coconut milk is highly nutritious; it is rich in fiber, minerals and vitamins B,C and E as well as healthy fatty acids MCT’s.
+It’s very nutritious and rich in fiber, minerals, vitamins B,C and E as well as healthy fatty acids MCT’s.

-Coconut milk is a great replacement for recipes that traditionally call for cow’s milk and popular among vegans and people who follow a dairy-free diet.
+Coconut milk is a common replacement in recipes that traditionally call for cow’s milk.
+It’s also very popular among vegans and people who follow a dairy-free diet.

 Coconut yoghurt is plant-based yoghurt made from coconut milk and probiotics.
-It has a rich, creamy taste and texture, similar to dairy yoghurt, but tastes even better if you ask me!
+It has a rich, creamy taste and texture, similar to that of dairy yoghurt, but tastes even better if you ask me!
 It’s one of the latest healthy coconut products that is growing in popularity.
 You can find it in health food stores and some of the better supermarkets.

-Another way to make coconut yoghurt is using young raw coconut meat, coconut water and probiotics.
+Another way to make coconut yoghurt is with young raw coconut meat, coconut water and probiotics.

 Coconut milk kefir

-Kefir is a fermented drink with a tangy taste, traditionally made with cow milk.
+Kefir is a fermented drink with a tangy taste.
+It’s traditionally made with cow milk.

-It’s a probiotic, cultured beverage with a huge amount of good bacteria that supports gut health and the immune system.
+This probiotic, cultured beverage contains a huge amount of good bacteria that support gut health and our immune system.

-Kefir can also be made from coconut milk, which makes it even more nutritious and suitable for those that don’t consume dairy, but still want to get the health benefits of kefir.
+You can also use coconut milk to make kefir, which makes it even more nutritious.
+It’s very suitable for those that don’t consume dairy, but still want to get the health benefits of kefir.
 More about coconut kefir in this article.

-Coconut milk kefir is made with Tibetan kefir mushrooms, also known as milk kefir grains.
+To make coconut milk kefir you need Tibetan kefir mushrooms, also known as milk kefir grains.

-Another fermented drink is coconut water kefir which is similar to regular water kefir.
-Instead of Tibetan kefir mushrooms, water kefir grains are used.
+Another fermented drink is coconut water kefir, which is similar to regular water kefir.
+Instead of Tibetan kefir mushrooms, you use water kefir grains.

 Condensed coconut milk

 Condensed coconut milk is cooked coconut milk.
 The evaporation during the cooking process gives it a thick, creamy consistency.

-It’s known as sweetened coconut condensed milk when sugar is added to it and it is used to make fudge, pies, tarts, pudding, ice-cream, dulce de leche, as well as savory dishes and hot or cold drinks.
+Also known as sweetened coconut condensed milk with added sugar.
+It’s a unique ingredient in fudge, pies, tarts, pudding, ice-cream, dulce de leche, as well as savory dishes and hot or cold drinks.

-It’s a healthier, tastier and vegan-friendly alternative to regular condensed milk which is made with cow milk.
+This is a healthier, tastier and vegan-friendly alternative to regular dairy condensed milk.

 Here is the recipe to make your own sweetened condensed coconut milk.

-Frozen coconut milk makes the creamiest, most delicious dairy-free ice-cream.
+Frozen coconut milk makes a creamy, delicious dairy-free ice-cream.
 Either as coconut flavor or as a base for other flavors such as chocolate or caramel.

 Here is how to make traditional Thai coconut ice-cream.

-Coconut oil is very suitable for different cooking, baking and frying methods, in desserts and in snacks, complimenting both savory and sweet dishes.
-Coconut oil is high in healthy saturated fats, which make it the most heat-stable fat to cook with.
+Coconut oil is very suitable for cooking, baking and frying, in desserts and snacks.
+It compliments both savory and sweet dishes.
+The high concentration of healthy saturated fats make it the most heat-stable fat for cooking.
 It has a melting point of 24° C / 76° F.

-Coconut oil is is also a popular ingredient in products for topical use such as soap, moisturizers and many skin and hair products.
+Coconut oil is also a popular ingredient in beauty products such as soap, moisturizers and shampoo.

-Made from dehydrated coconut meat and typically used in desserts, baking and in fruit salads.
+This is dehydrated coconut meat and it’s typically used in desserts, baking and fruit salads.